bitsrc/dashboard-api-python/Coverage.md

 ## [Clients](https://dashboard.meraki.com/api_docs#clients)

 - Return the client associated with the given identifier.
+  - getclient
 - Provisions a client with a name and policy.
 - Return the client's daily usage history.
 - Return the policy assigned to a client on the network.
+  - getclientpolicy
 - Update the policy assigned to a client on the network.
+  - updateclientpolicy
 - Return the splash authorization for a client, for each SSID they've associated with through splash.
+  - getclientsplash
 - Update a client's splash authorization.
+  - updateclientsplash
 - List the clients that have used this network in the timespan
 - List the clients of a device, up to a maximum of a month ago.
+  - getclients
 - Return the client's network traffic data over time.
 - Return the events associated with this client.
 - Return the latency history for a client.